 In 1979, he completed the mandatory one-year professional training at the Nigerian Law School whereon he was admitted to practice as a Barrister and Solicitor of Nigeria's Supreme Court.
 In 1980, he attended the London School of Economics & Political Science, where he obtained a Master of Laws degree.
 An accomplished scholar, teacher, lawyer and administrator, Yemi is one of the nation’s leading experts on the Law of Evidence, National and Regional Corporate Commercial Laws and Public Law.

-- Vice President, Prof. Yemi Osinbajo at World Economic Forum, Davos 2016
+- Vice President Osinbajo at the World Economic Forum, In Davos (2016)

-- Vice President Osinbajo Meets With Bernard Cazeneuve (Former Prime Minister of France) in Paris at OECD's Anti-corruption Forum
+- Vice President Osinbajo Meets With Bernard Cazeneuve (Former Prime Minister of France) in Paris at the OECD's Anti-corruption Forum (2017)

 - Vice President Osinbajo attends the Tony Elumelu Foundation Forum in Lagos (2017)

 From 1979 –1980, Osinbajo participated in the one-year youth service programme as a Legal Officer with Bendel Development and Planning Authority (BDPA)

 In 1981, the University of Lagos, Nigeria, engaged Osinbajo as a Lecturer.
 From 1988–1992, he was appointed as an Adviser (Legal Advice and Litigation), to the then Attorney-General of the Federation and Minister of Justice, Prince Bola Ajibola, KBE.

 In 1994, he became a Professor of Law following which he was appointed Head of Department of Public Law, University of Lagos